webrecorder/replayweb.page/docs/docs/develop/embedding.md

 ## Self Hosting

 Sometimes it can be desirable to self-host the user interface, service worker, and WACZ files.
-This is useful for preventing tracking by CDNs, or to make it easier to host the content in one place without needing to work out the details of CORS.
+This is useful for preventing tracking by CDNs, or to make it easier to host the content in one place without needing to work out the details of Cross Origin Resource Sharing (CORS).

 Following the same steps above, instead of loading the JavaScript and WACZ file from external locations, [download](https://www.jsdelivr.com/package/npm/replaywebpage) the `ui.js` and `sw.js` JavaScript files and put them on the same server as the HTML that you are publishing.
 Link them accordingly replacing the CDN links in the guide above.